trueos/sysadm/docs/api_reference/classes/systemmanager.rst

   "name": "response",
   "namespace": "sysadm"
  }

 .. index:: killproc, systemmanager

 .. _Kill a Process:

 Kill a Process
 ==============

-The "killproc" action can be used to send the specified signal to the specified Process ID (PID).
+The "killproc" action can be used to send a specified signal to the specified Process ID (PID).
 The following signals are supported: INT, QUIT, ABRT, KILL, ALRM, or TERM.

 **REST Request**